 Creditors have rights to a company’s assets if payment arrangements aren’t honored.
 This is why you might hear the phrase “bankruptcy protection.”
 More on that in a moment.

 Chapter 7 bankruptcies are probably what most people think of when they hear the term “bankrupt.”
-The chapter number simply refers to the section of the bankruptcy code relevant to the filing.
+The chapter number refers to the bankruptcy code section relevant to the filing.

 - Any Unpaid Taxes

 As you can see, stockholders are at the bottom of that list.
 As a result, the likelihood of equity owners getting anything in a chapter 7 bankruptcy is extremely low.